ekankaka/virtimepredicteR/README.md

 this_region <- "GAG_P17"
 ```
-# Calculate Average Pairwise Diversity on all nucleotides (APD)
+## Calculate Average Pairwise Diversity on all nucleotides (APD)
 ```r
 APD <- get_APD(fas = myfasta)[1]
 ```

-# Calculate APD on 3rd codon positions of in-frame alignment
+## Calculate APD on 3rd codon positions of in-frame alignment
 ```r
 APD_codons <- get_APD(fas = myfasta)[2]
 ```

-# APD version to use
+## APD version to use
-# determine this from the best_models dataset that comes with the package.
+Determine this from the best_models dataset that comes with the package.
 ```r
 APD_version_to_use = best_models$APD_version[best_models$gene_region = this_region]